The 6 kinds of travellers who need Bermuda now

 There’s a place so easy and inviting, it’s just what the self-care doctor ordered.
-Far closer than you probably realized, so stunning that Mark Twain deemed it a preferable alternative to heaven, and ideal in fall, Bermuda is not only beckoning, but also sweetening the deal with free nights or discounted rates at many resorts.
+Far closer than you probably realized, so stunning that Mark Twain deemed it a preferable alternative to heaven, and ideal in fall, Bermuda is not only beckoning, but also sweetening the deal with discounted rates at many resorts to pair with Air Canada flights via Toronto.
 And — spoiler alert for the hotelista section of this story — the range of local lodgings is epic.

 So answer the island's call ASAP if you're ...

 In your mind’s eye, perhaps only gruelling transit across a multitude of time zones and language barriers can lead to proper adventures.
 In reality, though, a three-hour flight from Toronto will land you in the perfect middle ground: an outpost where you can get that endorphin-adrenaline-dopamine cocktail you crave without having to switch sleeping schedules, languages — or anything else that a time-pressed traveller doesn’t have a lot of wiggle room for.
 And once you’ve arrived in Bermuda, pretty much everything is close at hand.
 The entire hook-shaped island occupies about 53 square kilometres.